fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-3-3.md

 In TypeScript 3.3, `--build` mode’s `--watch` flag *does* leverage incremental file watching as well.
 That can mean significantly faster builds under `--build --watch`.
 In our testing, this functionality has resulted in **a reduction of 50% to 75% in build times** of the original `--build --watch` times.
-[You can read more on the original pull request for the change](https://github.com/Microsoft/TypeScript/pull/29161) to see specific numbers, but we believe most composite project users will see significant wins here.
+[You can read more on the original pull request for the change ↗](https://github.com/Microsoft/TypeScript/pull/29161) to see specific numbers, but we believe most composite project users will see significant wins here.